 Below the castle is an artificially created cave system, the Coves d’Avall.
 One cave was used as a dungeon into which the prisoners were thrown from a height of 5 meters.
 Actually, over the centuries, the castle was used as a prison.

-Since 1936, the castel also houses the Museum of the City History of Palma.
+Since 1936, the castle also houses the Museum of the City History of Palma.

-The castle is open Tuesday to Saturday from 10 a. m. to 7 p. m. and Sundays till 3 p. m.
+The castle is open Tuesday to Saturday from 10 a. m. to 7 p. m. and Sundays to 3 p. m.

 Fundació Pilar i Joan Miró Mallorca